 If you already manage the land and/or buildings that you want to buy, you will need to show us what extra benefits the purchase will bring.
 You will need to show that all options for entering into an appropriate management agreement with the freehold owner have been explored before seeking a grant for purchase.

-We can help you to buy land and/or buildings if you demonstrate in your application form that:
+We can help you to buy land and/or buildings if they were originally part of the park or cemetery, and the purchase will: